Our products are Sold at veterinary practices and pharmacies.

 First, rule out the other reasons a senior dog is up at night

-Treating the right problem matters.
-Sometimes managing arthritis pain quiets the nights more than anything else.
-So loop in your vet rather than assuming.
+Treating the right problem matters, and more than one can be true at once.
+So loop in your vet rather than assuming it is “just dementia.”

 The night-care plan

 This is the part that helps.
 You will not need all of it, but combining several works better than any one alone.
+Here is the whole plan at a glance, with the detail underneath.

 Lock in a routine